CWRU Policies for Teaching Assistant Training

 Procedures for International Students Assigned GTA responsibilities

-8. If students score 0-70 on the SET, they will be required to take UNIV 402A or UNIV 402B.
-They cannot register for UNIV 400 until the following semester and will be ineligible to work as a TA until they have completed UNIV 400.
+4. If a student scores 60-69 on the SET, they will be required to take UNIV 402B.
+Students in this category cannot register for UNIV 400 until the following semester and will be ineligible to work as a GTA until they have completed UNIV 400.

 Download a PDF Copy of the CWRU Policies for Teaching Assistant Training